myathtut-zafir/myanmar-currency/README.md

 ## Myanmar Sar Currency

-This is a laravel library for showing myanmar kyat number to myanmar sar number.
+This is a laravel library for convert myanmar kyats number to myanmar sar number.
 (eg."1000=>တစ်ထောင်")

 ## Installation